 *Android Go on the Left and Regular Android on the Right

-The thumbnail of recent apps in Android Go is lot smaller than the one in your regular Google application.
+The thumbnail of recent apps in Android Go is a lot smaller than the one in your regular Google application.
 It expands to fill the device screen as the app loads, giving the impression that the apps are loading much faster.

 With Gmail Android Go Application, Google has cut back on graphics to a great extent.
-While visually, there are not a number of evident changes, performance wise, Gmail Go make use of a webview that makes the performance choppy.
+While visually, there are not a number of evident changes, performance wise, Gmail Go makes use of a webview that makes the performance choppy.

 As compared to the regular YouTube, YouTube Go is a lot simpler and has much less functionality.
 While UI wise, again, there is not a stark difference, but there are evidential changes in terms of functionality in case of YouTube Go – The amount of data a video will consume is clearly specified, there are no likes/dislikes and comments option anymore.